 Questions concerning United States Immigration and Naturalization Service regulations should be directed to the International Student Advisor.

 Southern University does not discriminate on the basis of disability in the recruitment and admission of students, in the recruitment and employment of faculty and staff, or in the operation of any of its programs and activities, as specified by federal laws and regulations.
-The designated coordinator for compliance with Section 504 of the Rehabilitation Act of 1973, as amended, is Patricia Hebert, Coordinator of Student Services, 246 Augustus C. Blanks Hall, (225) 771-3950.
+The designated coordinator for compliance with Section 504 of the Rehabilitation Act of 1973, as amended, is Jada Netters, Coordinator of Disability Services, 246 Augustus C. Blanks Hall, (225) 771-3950.